 If this agency is public and it contracts for the confinement of its residents with private agencies or other entities including other government agencies, has the agency included the entity's obligation to comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
-(N/A if the agency does not contract with private agencies or other entities for the confinement of residents.) $\boxtimes$ Yes $\square$ No $\square$ NA attempts to find a PREA compliant private agency or other entity to confine residents?
-(N/A if the agency has not entered into a contract with an entity that fails to comply with the PREA standards.) $\boxtimes$ Yes $\square$ No $\square$ NA
+(N/A if the agency does not contract with private agencies or other entities for the confinement of residents.) ⊠ Yes □ No □ NA

 Does any new contract or contract renewal signed on or after August 20, 2012 provide for agency contract monitoring to ensure that the contractor is complying with the PREA standards?
-(N/A if the agency does not contract with private agencies or other entities for the confinement of residents.) $\boxtimes$ Yes $\square$ No $\square$ NA
+(N/A if the agency does not contract with private agencies or other entities for the confinement of residents.)
+Vestor Yes No NA

-If the agency has entered into a contract with an entity that fails to comply with the PREA standards, did the agency do so only in emergency circumstances after making all reasonable Page 16 of 149

-In such a case, does the agency document its unsuccessful attempts to find an entity in compliance with the standards?
+- If the agency has entered into a contract with an entity that fails to comply with the PREA standards, did the agency do so only in emergency circumstances after making all reasonable attempts to find a PREA compliant private agency or other entity to confine residents?
+(N/A if the agency has not entered into a contract with an entity that fails to comply with the PREA standards.) ⊠ Yes □ No □ NA - In such a case, does the agency document its unsuccessful attempts to find an entity in compliance with the standards?
 (N/A if the agency has not entered into a contract with an entity that fails to comply with the PREA standards.) ⊠ Yes □ No □ NA